-REVISED: June 2020, August 2020
+MSN POLICY NO. 500-66

-Grading System for the Clinical Experience
+POLICY NAME: Grading System for the Clinical Experience

-POLICY: Grading System for the Clinical Experience
+SUBJECT: Grading System for the Clinical Experience

+EFFECTIVE DATE: June 2020

+POLICY HISTORY

+REVIEWED DATE June 2020, August 2020, May 2021, May 2022, May 202 23

+REVISED DATE June 2020, August 2020

+PURPOSE

-PURPOSE: The clinical experiences within each course will be included in the overall assessment of the student in achieving course objectives and end of program student learning outcomes
+The clinical experiences within each course will be included in the overall assessment of the student in achieving course objectives and end of program student learning outcomes.

-PROCEDURE: Grading System for the Clinical Experience